LordZed86/DeQueue/ARCHITECTURE.md

 ## 6. Repo structure

-See `.claude/CLAUDE.md` for the target monorepo layout.
 Single repo, not one repo per platform — chosen specifically because the engine must stay in sync across all surfaces, and a living roadmap/decision log is far more useful when it lives next to the code it describes rather than in a disconnected docs repo.